How to take photographs with your computer - Image Sizes and Editing

 Resizing Tips:

 Computer images are measured in pixels which are dots on a computer screen.
-For example, many Windows computers have a screen which is 800 pixels by 600 pixels.
+For example, many Microsoft Windows computers have a screen which is 800 pixels by 600 pixels.

 However, when you take a picture with a scanner or digital camera, very often you will be asked to choose the size of the image in inches (or centimeters) and the resolution (measured in DPI - Dots Per Inch).
 You can convert this to pixels by multiplying the image size in inches by the resolution DPI.